 ISSN 2351-6097 | eISSN 2538-8754

 Focus and scope.
-The “Criminological studies” is a peer-reviewed periodical journal devoted to analysing the broad field of criminology and criminal justice issues focusing on Central and Eastern Europe.
+The “Criminological studies” is a peer-reviewed diamond open access periodical journal devoted to analysing the broad field of criminology and criminal justice issues focusing on Central and Eastern Europe.
 It publishes research that is relevant to other world countries facing similar social changes and challenges in the XXIst century.

 The “Criminological studies” welcomes submissions from a variety of perspectives: empirical, analytical, theoretical, and methodological standpoints.
 The journal also accepts reviews and critical discussions of monographs and other scientific publications, presentations of recent scientific events, thus providing an opportunity to share the latest scientific work results with the growing criminological community.